wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.8 =
+= 1.8.1 =
-Made some improvements to the spam blocking algorithm, improved some error messages, made a number of various code improvements, fixed a couple bugs, and updated the spam filters.
+Updated the French (fr_FR) translation and improved/updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==